ekohilas/args-amazing-or-approaching/canberra-python-2025/slides.md

 basic_rectangle = rectangle(10, 20);
 ```
-Now let's say that a basic rectangle isn't good enough, and we need to create a rotated one instead.
+But let's say that a basic rectangle isn't good enough, and we need to create a rotated one instead.

 > TODO: Change type signature of rectangle